Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-26-ml-theory-pt2.md

 $$\mathbb{P}\left[\sup_{h \in \mathcal{H}}\left|R(h) - R_\text{emp}(h)\right| > \epsilon\right] \leq 2\mathbb{P}\left[\sup_{h \in \mathcal{H}}\left|R_\text{emp}(h) - R_\text{emp}'(h)\right| > \frac{\epsilon}{2}\right] \hspace{2em} (1)$$

 where $R_\text{emp}'(h)$ is the empirical risk of hypothesis $h$ on the ghost dataset.
-This means that the probability of the largest generalization gap being bigger than $\epsilon$ is at most twice the probability that the empirical risk difference between $S, S'$ is larger $\epsilon$.
+This means that the probability of the largest generalization gap being bigger than $\epsilon$ is at most twice the probability that the empirical risk difference between $S, S'$ is larger than $\frac{\epsilon}{2}$.
 Now that the right hand side in expressed only in terms of empirical risks, we can bound it without needing to consider the the whole of $\mathcal{X \times Y}$, and hence we can bound the term with the risk $R(h)$ without considering the whole of input and output spaces!

 This, which is called the **symmetrization lemma**, was one of the two key parts in the work of Vapnik-Chervonenkis (1971).